United Kingdom constituencies: History

 The House of Commons (Redistribution of Seats) Act 1958, eliminated the previous common electoral quota for the whole United Kingdom and replaced it with four separate national minimal seat quotas for the respective Boundaries commissions to work to, as a result the separate national electoral quotas came into effect: England 69,534; Northern Ireland 67,145, Wales 58,383 and in Scotland only 54,741 electors.

 Naming

 The Parliamentary Voting System and Constituencies Act 2011 gives the Boundary Commissions for England, Wales, Scotland and Northern Ireland the power to create names for constituencies, and does not provide a set of statutory guidelines for the Commissions to follow in doing so.

 Constituency names are geographic, and "should normally reflect the main population centre(s) contained in the constituency".
 Compass points are used to distinguish constituencies from each other when a more suitable label cannot be found.
 Where used, "The compass point reference used will generally form a prefix in cases where the rest of the constituency name refers to the county area or a local council, but a suffix where the rest of the name refers to a population centre."
-This is the reason for the difference in naming between, for example, North Shropshire (a county constituency) and Reading West (a borough constituency).
+This is the reason for the difference in naming between, for example, South Northamptonshire (a county constituency) and Northampton South (a borough constituency).